acktreptow/little-lemon-mobile-ux-ui/README.md

 ## Future Enhancements

-As this project was exclusively to showcase UX/UI skills, this is feature complete and so there will be no forseeable updates.
+As this project was exclusively to showcase UX/UI skills, this project is feature complete.

 ## Contact